Joel-Adams/snx_ansible_workshop_alibaba/README.md

 ![ansible](img/Ansible-Tower-Logotype-Large-RGB-FullGrey-300x124.png)

-`Ansible_Tower_Workshop` is a ansible playbook to provision Ansible Tower in AWS.
-This playbook uses Ansible to wrap Terraform, for provisioning AWS infrastructure and nodes.
-To find more info about Terraform [check here](https://www.terraform.io/docs/providers/aws/index.html)
+`Ansible_Tower_Workshop` is a ansible playbook to provision Ansible Tower in Alibaba Cloud.
+This playbook uses Ansible to wrap Terraform, for provisioning Alibaba Cloud infrastructure and nodes.
+To find more info about Terraform [check here](https://www.terraform.io/docs/providers/alicloud/index.html)

-These modules all require that you have AWS API keys available to use to provision AWS resources.
-You also need to have IAM permissions set to allow you to create resources within AWS.
-There are several methods for setting up you AWS environment on you local machine.
+These modules all require that you have Alibaba Cloud API keys available to use to provision Alibaba Cloud resources.
+You also need to have access key permissions set to allow you to create resources within Alibaba Cloud.
+There are several methods for setting up you Alibaba Cloud environment on you local machine.

-Fill out `env.sh` & Export the AWS API Keys
+Fill out `env.sh` & Export the Alibaba Cloud API Keys

 First, copy env.sh_example to env.sh, and then fill in your API keys.
-Once that is complete, source the script, to export your AWS environment variables.
+Once that is complete, source the script, to export your Alibaba Cloud environment variables.

 ```
 source env.sh